 - For urine and/or saliva donation, collection tubes and instructions will be provided on how to collect and repackage these samples.

-- For donating blood, collection kits will be sent to your physician’s office.
-You will need to schedule an appointment with the physician who will perform the blood draw.
+- For donating blood, collection kits will be sent to your home.
+You will need to schedule an appointment with a licensed physician or nurse to perform the blood draw.

-- Send the sample(s) back, along with the completed Sample Collection Form and Donor Information Form to the IFOPA Biobank, hosted by Vanderbilt, using the enclosed prepaid shipping label.
-For blood donations, your physician will complete the Sample Collection Form and will return the blood sample to the IFOPA Biobank using the enclosed prepaid shipping label.
+- Send the sample(s) back, along with the completed Sample Collection Form and Donor Information Form to the IFOPA Biobank, hosted by Vanderbilt, using the enclosed pre-paid shipping label.

 Frequently Asked Questions